cambridge-ceu/csd3/Python/pgsc_calc.md

 module load ceuadmin/quarto/1.3.450-icelake
 ```

-The last module apparently only works on icelake.
+The last module apparently only works on icelake[^issue].
 Specific handling of individual module is documented on the ceuadmin
 section when appropriate.

 ## Usage

-Currently, 2.0.0-alpha.4 is the latest[^issue]
+Currently, 2.0.0-alpha.4 is the latest.

 ```
 module load ceuadmin/pgsc_calc